lochmueller/index/README.md

 - **index.file_extractor** - Extract content from files in the index process.
 - **index.extender** - Extend the URI queue in the Page traversing.

-### Webhooks
+### Webhooks / Reactions

 All four events are available as webhooks.
 You can use the webhook functions of the core to move the indexed information to external services.

-// @todo reactions um eine externe indizierung zuzulassen.
+It is also possible to add external resources to the internal index process.
+There are two reactions that create indexed pages and files.
+Feel free to connection instances ;)

 ### File extraction

 The file extraction is based on different third party packages.
 Please take care to install the packages, that the content fetch process out of the files is working.

-// @todo suggest aufnehmen

 ## Extension based on EXT:index